Orama-Interactive/Keychain/README.md

 If you wish to support the development of this plugin, consider [supporting us on Patreon](https://patreon.com/OramaInteractive).

 ## Installation
-Copy the `addons/godot_better_input` directory into your Godot project files, and then enable `Godot Better Input` in Project Settings > Plugins.
+Copy the `addons/keychain` directory into your Godot project files, and then enable `Keychain` in Project Settings > Plugins.

 ## How to use
-Find the ShortcutEdit scene in `res://addons/godot_better_input/ShortcutEdit.tscn` and drag and drop it in the settings scene of your project.
+Find the ShortcutEdit scene in `res://addons/keychain/ShortcutEdit.tscn` and drag and drop it in the settings scene of your project.
 To put your input actions into groups, you can edit the `actions` and `groups` dictionaries found in the `BetterInput.gd` autoload script.
 Note that you cannot create new input actions this way, they must already exist in the Project Settings' Input Map.

 You can also create your own presets by adding new instances of type `Preset` in the `presets` array.